 Odds and Ends

 Have the little things ready.
 This could be sunscreen or a sweater.
-You don’t want to be scrambling around at the last minute.
+You don’t want to be scrambling around at the last minute and looking for one item that is going to make you late.

 I have my iPhone set to beep 5 minutes before the bus arrives.
 This way, when I am running around in the morning, we all have an audible reminder that lets us know we need to wrap things up and get to the bus stop.